Dallas: (972) 548-0088

 If your home isn’t insulated to the recommended thickness, you likely want to consider adding more insulation.

 What are the best insulation methods?

-Loose fill insulation are small pieces of insulation that can be blown into spaces in your attic.
-The benefits of loose fill is that you can create layers with it that improve your attic's heat retention.
+Loose-fill insulation is small pieces of insulation that can be blown into spaces in your attic.
+The benefits of loose-fill are that you can create layers with it that improve your attic’s heat retention.
 Another benefit of loose fill is that fills gaps, joints, corners, and other spaces that larger-size insulation cannot.

 Spray foam insulates attics well but is both expensive and problematic.
 When spray foam is installed properly, you will have zero heat loss in your attic, as well as a moisture barrier.
 However, spray foam is the most expensive option of the three and the trickiest to install.
 In order for your spray foam to work, your installer must be an expert in using a spray foam gun.
 Spray foam installers must also off-gas toxic poisons, a process that could worry some homeowners.

 What type of material should I choose for my insulation?

 Fiberglass is recycled glass or sand that has been formed into a fiber.
 Fiberglass can create layers of insulation to reach R-value recommendations of up to R-70.
 It also fits easily into small spaces or atypical spaces because of its lightweight.